Lioatoal/IOT-Decoder/README.md

                "Data Unit" : "string" (option)

-Please flow the format define of dataFormat.json to define new package.
+Please define a new package according to the name definition of dataFormat.json.